sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

   test key (prefix `pk_test_`) for development.
 The secret key needs to be added to Flex Console.

-- **`REACT_APP_SHARETRIBE_MARKETPLACE_CURRENCY`**

-  The currency used in the Marketplace as ISO 4217 currency code.
-For
-  example: USD, EUR, CAD, AUD, etc.

-- **`REACT_APP_CANONICAL_ROOT_URL`**
+- **`REACT_APP_MARKETPLACE_ROOT_URL`**

-  Canonical root url of the marketplace.
+  The root url of the marketplace.
 Needed for social media sharing, SEO optimization, and social logins.
 Note, that the value should not include a trailing slash.

 - **`NODE_ENV`**